2-min scorecardSee what your manual month-end close is actually costing you

 • No additional headcount

-• Graph and AI analysts, not just pipelines
+• Connected, reconciled data and Celeste, not just pipelines

 The Bottom Line

 A custom modern data stack produces a warehouse.
-A warehouse does not answer capital, margin, or segmentation questions.
-Go Fig delivers the Financial Intelligence Graph and the AI financial analysts that do, in weeks, without a data team.
+A warehouse does not answer margin or segmentation questions, and it doesn’t reconcile your numbers or load them into the Excel your team uses.
+Go Fig connects and reconciles your systems and gives you Celeste, an AI analyst, that does, in weeks, without a data team.

 Every team plans.
 Every plan connects.